natemc/qicq/README.md

 cout << where/1001_b << '\n'; // 0 3
 ```

-Function pointers are a builtin type, and it is impossible to redefine the behavior of C++ operators for builtin types.
+Function pointers are a builtin type, and it is impossible to redefine the behavior of C++ operators for builtin types (even when that behavior is illegal or undefined).
 So, if you want to use a regular function infix, wrap it in a call to ```f```, which will make a function object out of it:

 ```
 int add(int x, int y) { return x+y; }